Viglino/ol-ext-angular/README.md

 ## Goal

-The goal of this example is to create a map as simple as this:
+The goal of this example is to create a map as simple as that:
 ````html
 <app-map id="map">
   <!-- Add a layers -->